 Preheat the oven to 350 degrees F and lining a muffin tray with muffin papers.

-Once you have all your ingredients blended together, fill up the muffin holes 2/3 of the way up.
+Fill up the muffin holes 2/3 of the way up.
 Be careful not to overfill the muffin holes, as this recipe rises quite a bit!

 Place the muffins back in the oven and bake an additional 20 to 25 minutes, until muffins are set up and golden-brown.